5 Steps to Passing Your NDIS Audit

 • The Commission will then make a final decision based on the audit finding, as well as a "scoring" of your services

-The best thing you can do is to always have documented evidence of everything—including policies, procedures, reports, complaints, etc.—to ensure you do right by the NDIS and, more importantly, those you support.
+The best thing you can do is always have documented evidence of everything—including policies, procedures, reports, complaints, etc.—to ensure you do right by the NDIS and, more importantly, those you support.

 Aalia Hussein